minozzi/minozzi.github.io/index.md

 My work spans political methodology and American politics, with particular focus on:

-*   Whether and how deliberative citizen-official dialogue can rebuild trust in representative institutions and produce equitable political participation.
+*   Whether and how deliberative innovations can rebuild trust in representative institutions and engage equitable participation.
 *   How partisan identity distorts beliefs about information sources, contributing to political polarization and the limits of factual persuasion.
 *   The structure of strategic communication — incentives, format, and context — and what experimental evidence reveals about credibility, cheap talk, and political learning.